MasoniteFramework/docs/upgrade-guide/masonite-2.1-to-2.2.md

 ## Changed Validation
 #### Impact: MEDIUM

-Masonite 2.2 completely removes the validation library that shipped with Masonite is favor of a brand new one that was built specifically for Masonite.
+Masonite 2.2 completely removes the validation library that shipped with Masonite in favor of a brand new one that was built specifically for Masonite.

 ### Validation Provider